Etamsylate

 Etamsylate (sometimes spelled ethamsylate) is an antihemorrhagic agent which is believed to work by increasing resistance in the endothelium of capillaries and promoting platelet adhesion.
 It also inhibits biosynthesis and action of those prostaglandins which cause platelet disaggregation, vasodilation and increased capillary permeability.

+Etamsylate is the salt of dobesilic acid and diethylamine.

 Indications

 Prophylaxis and control of haemorrhages from small blood vessels, neonatal intraventricular haemorrhage, capillary bleeding of different etiology, including: menorrhagia and metrorrhagia without organic pathology, after trans-urethral resection of the prostate, hematemesis, melena, hematuria, epistaxis; secondary bleeding due to thrombocytopenia or thrombocytopathia, hypocoagulation, prevention of periventricular hemorrhages in prematurely born children.

 Mechanism of action

 Etamsylate is a haemostatic agent; also promotes angioprotective and proaggregant action.
 It stimulates thrombopoiesis and their release from bone marrow.
 Haemostatic action is due to activation of thromboplastin formation on damaged sites of small blood vessels and decrease of PgI2 (Prostacyclin) synthesis; it also facilitates platelet aggregation and adhesion, that at last induce decrease and stop of hemorrhage.

 The precise mechanism of action of etamsylate is unknown.
 It has been shown to reduce bleeding time and blood loss from wounds.
 This appears to relate to increased platelet aggregation mediated by a thromboxane A2 or prostaglandin F2a dependent mechanism.
 It has also been associated with decreased concentrations of 6-oxoprostaglandin F1a, a stable metabolite of prostacyclin.
 Prostacyclin is a potent vasodilator, and may be implicated in reperfusion; it is also a disaggregator of platelets.
 Whereas prostaglandins themselves may have a role in regulating cerebral blood flow, etamsylate appears to have no effect on cerebral blood flow.
-Etamsylate was also thought to stabilise capillaries, reinforcing capillary membranes by polymerising hyaluronic acid.
+Etamsylate was also thought to stabilize capillaries, reinforcing capillary membranes by polymerizing hyaluronic acid.

 Etamsylate limits capillary bleeding through its action on hyaluronic acid and initial studies showed a reduction in intraventricular haemorrhage.

 Etamsylate may also have an effect on the microcirculation, encouraging platelet aggregation and vasoconstriction and therefore haemostasis.
 It also inhibits the effects of the prostaglandin mediated vasodilatation and increased capillary permeability, thereby reducing oedema secondary to capillary leakage.
 It is also possible that etamsylate would reduce reperfusion haemorrhage in ischaemic areas of the brain, preventing secondary damage.